abarbanell/loopnav/README.md

 this is a small express 4.x / EJS application to call some loop API's

+* The main use is as a testbed for my own experiments, do not expect anything production-ready. *

+## Setup

 to setup the runtime environment you need to set these variables:

 ```